antonbabenko/pre-commit-terraform/README.md

 In the same way you can set it to any positive integer.

-If you'd like to set parallelism value relatively to number of CPU logical cores - provide valid bash arithmetic expression and use `CPU` as reference to the number of CPU logical cores
+If you'd like to set parallelism value relative to number of CPU logical cores - provide valid Bash arithmetic expression and use `CPU` as a reference to the number of CPU logical cores

 ```yaml